just pasta savoury delights

 Maybe it’s because a cannelloni dish is so easy & fast to prepare – maybe it’s because you can work w/ a large casserole of cannelloni & afterwards freeze the leftovers for another dinner.
 (Reheating in the microwave is always fine w/ cannelloni!)

-I’m not discussing any approach to homemade cannelloni i. e. preparing pasta from the scratch, roll out the pasta dough, cut out rectangular shapes, fill them, roll them up… I always work w/ ready to use cannelloni from my trusted food store which don’t need any precooking.
+Okay: I’m not discussing any approach to homemade cannelloni i. e. preparing pasta from the scratch, roll out the pasta dough, cut out rectangular shapes, fill them, roll them up … I always work w/ ready to use cannelloni from my trusted food store which don’t need any precooking.

 Today I’ll try cannelloni w/ shrimps & peas in creamy ricotta for the filling – everything covered by a thick tomato sauce.

-On top there is a layer of grated parmesan melted into the tomato sauce… at the same time creating a savory crust.
+Finally on top there is a layer of grated parmesan melted into the tomato sauce … at the same time creating a savory crust.
 So we get a mix of a rather delicate creamy filling w/ shrimps & peas – inside – and cheesy crispness – outside.

 What do we need?